Changing Administrator Passwords

 ap_pass = <NEW_PASSWORD>

-• Save the change and enter y to move the changes to the /etc/siteconfig/siloconf.siteconfig file automatically.
+11. Save the file (:wq) and enter y to move the changes to the /etc/siteconfig/siloconf.siteconfig file automatically.

 systemctl restart nextui php-fpm nginx

-Perform the following steps to change the password for a user on a Collector:
+Perform the following steps to change the MySQL account password on an SL1 Collector:

-1. Either go to the console of the Database Server, All-In-One Appliance, Data Collector, or Message Collector or use SSH to access the server in CLI mode.
+1. Either go to the console of the Database Server, All-In-One Appliance, Data Collector, or Message Collector, or use SSH to access the server and log in as em7admin with the appropriate password.

 SET PASSWORD FOR CURRENT_USER()= PASSWORD('new password');

-8. From the SL1 interface, go to the Appliances page (System > Settings > Appliances) and click the wrench icon ( ) on the Collector.
-Then update the DB User and DB Password to the new values.
+9. From the SL1 user interface, go to the Appliance Manager page (System > Settings > Appliances), click the wrench icon ( ) on the Collector, and then update the DB User and DB Password fields to reflect the new values.
+When you are done, click Save.

-9. Confirm in the Collector Status page (System > Monitor > Collector Status) that the Collector is available.
+10. Go to the Collector Statuspage (System > Monitor > Collector Status) and confirm that the Collector has a Collector State of "Available".

 Editing Silo.Conf

-1. Either go to the console of the SL1 appliance or use SSH to access the SL1 appliance.
+1. Either go to the console of the SL1 appliance, or use SSH to access the SL1 appliance or and log in as em7admin with the appropriate password.

 sudo visilo